-Registered student organizations are required to have an adviser who is employed by Vanderbilt University.
+Registered Student Organizations are required to have an adviser who is employed by Vanderbilt University.
 Advisers provide holistic development for student organization members through experiential learning opportunities, advocate for the mission and vision of the organization, and counsel officers and members regarding their responsibilities.
 The Adviser is expected to be aware of the financial status of the organization to help ensure that the organization remains solvent.
 Advisers do not have the authority to prohibit the expression of editorial opinion by a campus publication.
 A more detailed listing of guidelines and requirements may be found on the SOLS website.
 SOLS may require a student organization with high needs of support to be directly advised by a University office.
-Students may request, through SOLS to be advised by a University office they feel will provide them better support to accomplish their mission.
+Students may request through SOLS to be advised by a University office they feel will provide them better support to accomplish their mission.
 Advisers will help student leaders plan and manage the programmatic, financial, and logistical operations of their student organization.
 Student Affairs Liaisons will provide additional support in assisting student organizations with guidance on how to complete operational duties.
 Student Affairs Liaisons are required to attend training on, among other things, Vanderbilt's financial system, policies and procedures (including Protection of Minors), travel, reimbursement, and the re-registration process.
-Student Affairs Liaisons may be asked to temporarily fill the role of an Adviser to support a student organization in their absence.
+Student Affairs Liaisons may be asked to temporarily fill the role of an adviser to support a student organization in their absence.

-Advisers have the authority to request that the organization they support be listed as frozen (inactive) by SOLS during a period of time where there are internal issues that need to be resolved.
+Advisers have the authority to request that the organization they support be frozen (temporarily not able to reserve space or use financial resources) or inactive (removed from AnchorLink as well as not able to reserve space or use financial resources) by SOLS during a period of time where there are internal issues that need to be resolved.